moabukar/CKS-Exercises-Certified-Kubernetes-Security-Specialist/README.md

   <img width="120" src="Cks-logo.png">
 </p>

 A curated collection of exercises to help prepare for the Certified Kubernetes Security Specialist.
 The exercises have been segregated into their respective domains as per the [CNCF curriculum](https://training.linuxfoundation.org/certification/certified-kubernetes-security-specialist/) for CKS.
+- Note: Regardless of you sitting the CKS exam or not, once you have completed most of the exercises, you will have a good understanding and implementation of security in the large Kubernetes eco-system.
+What matters is that you enjoy the learning process.
+Goodluck on your learning journey!

 * [CNCF CKS Exam Curriculum repository ](https://github.com/cncf/curriculum/)
 # Exam syllabus